 - a.
 The Governance, Nominating and Corporate Social Responsibility Committee of the Board will review each year the general and specific criteria applicable to candidates to be considered for nomination to the Board. - b.
-The objective of this review will be to maintain the integrity and composition of the Board in a way that provides the best mix of skills and experience to guide the long-term strategy and ongoing business operations of Pembina.
-All directors should possess the highest personal and professional ethics, integrity and values and be committed to representing the long-term interests of the Corporation. - c.
-This review will take into account the desirability of maintaining a reasonable diversity of background, skills, education and experience and personal characteristics in accordance with the Board Diversity Policy, among the directors, along with the key common characteristics required for effective Board participation (including an inquisitive and objective perspective, practical wisdom and mature judgment, outstanding ability in their individual fields of expertise and the time and resources directors are able to dedicate to their duties as a Board member). - d.
-As part of the assessment of Board composition, the Governance, Nominating and Corporate Social Responsibility Committee of the Board will assess the implementation and effectiveness of the Board Diversity Policy.
+The objective of this review will be to maintain the integrity and composition of the Board in a way that provides the best mix of skills and experience to guide the long-term strategy and ongoing business operations of Pembina. - c.
+This review will take into account the desirability of maintaining a reasonable diversity of background, skills, education and experience and personal characteristics among the directors, along with the key common characteristics required for effective Board participation (including the time and resources directors are able to dedicate to their duties as a Board member). - d.
+As part of the assessment of Board composition, the Governance, Nominating and Corporate Social Responsibility Committee of the Board will assess the implementation and effectiveness of the Board Diversity Policy. - II.

-II.
 Limitations on Number of Other Public Directorships